-The annual 401(k) match for 2012 was not made until several weeks after my layoff.
+The annual 401(k) match for the year I left was not made until several weeks after my layoff.
 Coincidence?
 Doesn’t matter.
-I asked for that match, noting that I had worked through 2012 and it would be a shame not to receive the company-wide match, per policy and it has been received.
+I asked for that match, noting that I had worked through the year.
+It would be a shame not to receive the company-wide match, per policy and it has been received.

 The WARN Act requires 30 days notice for large organizations, but I received two days’ notice.
 This actually worked in my favor, as the employer-imposed deadline for my decision was intended to pressure me.
 But my mind had been made up for awhile to get laid off if possible, and it was very much a positive outcome to the situation presented.

 One last piece of irony, that is both literally and figuratively delicious…my former employer just sent me a Starbucks card for $5; I won’t have to pay taxes on it, either.
 It made my wife laugh, and she suggested that I send it back because they might need it more than us.
 But I’m too cheap.
 Besides, they wouldn’t appreciate the joke.

 My LinkedIn profile is closed, and I spent the weekend tossing decades of work-related files and documents.
 Liberating.
 Man, I hope I didn’t just jinx myself and those are yet another of my ‘famous last words’.